-The FM24V05 and FM24VN05 devices incorporate a means of identifying the device by providing three bytes of data, which are manufacturer, product ID, and die revision.
+The FM24V10 and FM24VN10 devices incorporate a means of identifying the device by providing three bytes of data, which are manufacturer, product ID, and die revision.
 The Device ID is read-only.
 It can be accessed as follows:

 - 1. The master sends a START command.

 - 2. The master sends Reserved Slave ID 0xF8

 - 3. The master sends the I2C-bus slave address of the slave device it needs to identify.
-The last bit is a 'Don't care' value (R/W bit).
+The last two bits are 'Don't care' values (Page Select and R/W bits).
 Only one device must acknowledge this byte (the one that has the I2C-bus slave address).

-- 4. The master sends a Re-START command.

-- 5. The master sends Reserved Slave ID 0xF9 - 6.
-The Device ID Read can be done, starting with the 12 manufacturer bits, followed by the 9 part identification bits, and then the 3 die revision bits. - The master ends the Device ID read sequence by NACKing the last byte, thus resetting the slave device state machine and allowing the master to send the STOP command.
+- 4. The master sends a Re-START command. - 5.
+The master sends Reserved Slave ID 0xF9 - 6.
+The Device ID Read can be done, starting with the 12 manufacturer bits, followed by the 9 part identification bits, and then the 3 die revision bits. - 7.
+The master ends the Device ID read sequence by NACKing the last byte, thus resetting the slave device state machine and allowing the master to send the STOP command.